MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 ::: zone pivot="programming-language-python,programming-language-csharp"
-## Quickly get started with our notebooks
+## Quickly get started with notebooks
 If you're a Python or C# developer, you can quickly get started with our notebooks.
 These notebooks provide step-by-step guides on how to use Semantic Kernel to build AI agents.

 ![Semantic Kernel notebooks](../media/notebook-image.png)